Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-At the height of Nu-Metal‘s hey-day in the mid to late 90s came one of the genre’s more unique entities, one that branched far outside the confines of Nu-Metal itself, Professional Murder Music.
+At the height of Nu-Metal‘s heyday in the mid to late 90s came one of the genre’s more unique entities, one that branched far outside the confines of Nu-Metal itself, Los Angeles, California‘s Professional Murder Music.

 2001’s self-titled ‘Professional Murder Music’ was a meteoric success right from the start.
-That was in part due to prestigious support slots on tours with the likes of Marilyn Manson, Staind, Cold, Kid Rock and more, where the band attracted ever-increasing fans and their diehard support.
-Professional Murder Music would also perform at the multiple band and tattoo artist traveling gathering, Tattoo The Earth.
+That was in part due to prestigious support slots on tours with the likes of Marilyn Manson, Staind, Cold, Kid Rock, and more, where the band attracted ever-increasing fans and their diehard support.
+Professional Murder Music would also perform at the multi-band and tattoo artist traveling tour festival, Tattoo The Earth.

-It, “Fall Again”, and The Cure remake “A Night Like This”, were all used on several movie soundtracks, including those for Ginger Snaps, Valentine and the hit Arnold Schwarzenegger film End Of Days.
+“Slow“, “Fall Again”, and The Cure remake “A Night Like This”, were all used on several movie soundtracks, including those for Ginger Snaps, Valentine, and the hit Arnold Schwarzenegger film End Of Days.

 When the time eventually came to record their sophomore album, changes would come to the Professional Murder Music camp, as they often do.
 Roman and Jeff had both grown somewhat dissatisfied with the overall managerial aspect of the band’s career.
-That was compounded by the seeming disinterest of some of the players, also.
+That was also compounded by the seeming disinterest of some of the players.

 Seeking to call their own shots and control their destiny, Professional Murder Music opted to independently issue the record themselves.
-They created Wormhole Records and after securing national distribution via Underground, Inc. / Caroline, released ‘Looking Through’ in 2003.
+They created Wormhole Records and, after securing national distribution via Underground, Inc. and Caroline Records, released ‘Looking Through’ in 2003.

 By the end of 2004, drummer Chris Olivas (Berlin) had officially joined Professional Murder Music and once again, the band felt it was time to experiment.
 Seeking to try something different and being fans of unique, ofttimes eclectic bands themselves, PMM decided to record an “acoustic” release.